 I am a Level III PhD student in the Linguistics program at The Graduate Center, CUNY, where I also hold an MA (2019) and MPhil (2022).
 I am a research coordinator in the Second Language Acquisition lab, and the assistant to the directors at the Research Institute for the Study of Language in Urban Society (RISLUS).
-Gita Martohardjono and Irina Sekerina are my primary advisors.
+Gita Martohardjono is my primary advisor.

 My research interests revolve around experimental morphosyntax and semantics, heritage languages, and bilingualism.
-Particularly, I am interested in the effects of bilingual experience on L1 and L2 sentence processing.
+Particularly, I am interested in the individual effects of bilingual experience on L1 and L2 sentence processing.
 To learn more about my research, check out my Research tab!

 Before coming to the Graduate Center, I received a BA in Spanish Secondary Education, a BS in Psychology, and an MA in Hispanic Studies, all from Louisiana State University.
 I am a Texas native, and wholeheartedly believe there are few problems in life which cannot be solved by a frozen margarita and a bowl of queso.